nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Oct—Dec 2022</h2> A paper titled "On the Transformation of Latent Spaces in Fine-Tuned NLP Models" has been accepted to appear at the EMNLP 2022.

 We have added new male and famale voice to <a href="https://tts.qcri.org/"> NatiQ. </a> The female voice (Abeer) is neutral MSA, whereas the male voice (Hamza-Shami) speaks in Levantine dialect.
-Please checkout our <a href="https://tts.qcri.org/"> demo.
+Please checkout our <a href="https://tts.qcri.org/"> demo. </a>

 <h2 style="color: green">May—Sept 2022</h2>

-Our paper titled “Effect of Post-processing on Contextualized Word Representations” has been accepted to appear at COLING 2022
+Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/COLING2022.pdf"> Effect of Post-processing on Contextualized Word Representations </a> has been accepted to appear at COLING 2022

 Our paper titled “Neuron-level Interpretation of Deep NLP Models: A Survey” has been accepted at TACL.